 TaskSchedulerImpl initializes the <

-TaskSchedulerImpl sets scheduler:TaskScheduler.md#schedulingMode[schedulingMode] to the value of ROOT:configuration-properties.md#spark.scheduler.mode[spark.scheduler.mode] configuration property.
+TaskSchedulerImpl sets scheduler:TaskScheduler.md#schedulingMode[schedulingMode] to the value of configuration-properties.md#spark.scheduler.mode[spark.scheduler.mode] configuration property.

 schedulingMode is part of scheduler:TaskScheduler.md#schedulingMode[TaskScheduler] contract.